iy4vet/minecraft-server-discord-bot-python/README.md

 #### Do this part ONLY IF you are setting this up for the first time!
 If you set your bot up previously but are using slash commands on it for the first time, please redo the steps carefully.
 Go to [the Discord Developer site](https://discord.com/developers/), and create a new application.
 Now go to the "Bot" section and build a bot.
 Head over to the "OAuth2" section, and under it, the "URL Generator" section.
 Under "Scopes", check `bot` and `applications.commands`.
-Under "Bot Permissions", select the permissions "Send Messages", "Read Message History".
+Under "Bot Permissions", select the permission "Administrator".
 At the very bottom, there will be a "Generated URL".
 Copy it and paste it in your browser.
 This will allow you to invite your bot to your server.

 ### Setting up the Minecraft server